 14. North Oak Cliff

 North Oak Cliff is located directly southwest of downtown.
 It’s fast becoming one of Dallas’ most popular destinations for visitors and locals alike.
-It is bedecked with historic architecture, lush landscapes, and rolling hills.
+North Oak Cliff is bedecked with historic architecture, lush landscapes, and rolling hills.

-We hope this guide brought to you by our team at Granite Foundation can help you decide which area in Dallas is best for you.
+We hope this guide to the best neighborhoods in Dallas brought to you by our team at Granite Foundation can help you decide which area in Dallas is best for you.
 Take a pick from the abovementioned 14 best neighborhoods in Dallas if you’re planning on moving here.